-12 Angela Kennedy, "Artists' Union England - A New Trade Union", Cuts #8, (University of Leicester, 2018).
-3.
+12 Angela Kennedy, "Artists' Union England - A New Trade Union", Cuts #8, (University of Leicester, 2018), 3.

 From the outset, AUE aimed to engage in worker and community organising beyond the art sector.
-The AUE banner made by Pandora

-Vaughan (which has made a regular appearance in the trade union bloc on the Palestine solidarity marches in London since October 2023) was created specifically for the Anti-Austerity Assembly, which took place in June 2015 in response to the election of David Cameron's majority government.
+The AUE banner made by Pandora Vaughan (which has made a regular appearance in the trade union bloc on the Palestine solidarity marches in London since October 2023) was created specifically for the Anti-Austerity Assembly, which took place in June 2015 in response to the election of David Cameron's majority government.
 The Welfare Reform Act in 2012 sought to transition Working Tax credits into the Universal Credit system, making it next to impossible for artists to claim benefits to supplement their low and unstable self-employed wages in the process.
-As the policy was pushed forward in 2015, Scottish Artists Union and AUE jointly campaigned against it.
+As the policy was pushed forward in 2015, Scottish Artists' Union and AUE jointly campaigned against it.
 AUE also introduced rates of pay guidelines for the first time that year, aiming to set an industry standard for artists' day rates in England and enable collective bargaining to help enforce them with more vigour as membership increases.

-Crucially, in 2016, AUE gained its Certification of Independence to enable it to join the Trades Union Congress (TUC) and the General Federation union to begin building lines of solidarity with fellow workers facing casualisation, precarity, exploitative self-employment, gig economy conditions (and now a growing reliance on AI systems), whilst enabling us to break down perceptions of cultural elitism within the wider trade union movement.
+Crucially, in 2016, AUE gained its Certification of Independence to enable it to join the Trades Union Congress (TUC) and the General Federation of Trade Unions (GFTU).
+This meant AUE had met the unfulfilled aim of the original Artists' Union in joining the TUC as a way to engage artists in the broader labour movement.
+For AUE, this has enabled the union to begin building lines of solidarity with fellow workers facing casualisation, precarity, exploitative self-employment, gig economy conditions (and now a growing reliance on AI systems), whilst enabling us to break down perceptions of cultural elitism within the wider trade union movement.

-13 The joint statement put out by SAU and AUE in 2015 is available https://drive. google.com/file/d/187-rh8zXP-8YGw2eX47Pn1L9shGOkkbG/view of Trade Unions (GFTU).
-This meant AUE had met the unfulfilled aim of the original Artists' Union in joining the TUC as a way to engage artists in the broader labour movement.14 For AUE, this has enabled the budgets to support living artists by buying and commissioning art.15 In 2019, AUE proposed Motion 75 supporting Palestinian rights to self-determination, which surpassed and extended the TUC's existing position.
+As a result of the first motion AUE passed at the 2017 TUC (presented by current NEC member Martin Sundram), affiliated unions committed to spending 1% of their building and renovation budgets to support living artists by buying and commissioning art.
+15 In 2019, AUE proposed Motion 75 supporting Palestinian rights to self-determination, which surpassed and extended the TUC's existing position.
 Putting motions emphasising wider social justice issues to the TUC and foregrounding them within the broader labour movement is a crucial way that small and agile unions like AUE can intervene in its structures.
-Our current Co-Chairs 7ita Holbourne and Lorgine current Co-Chairs Zita Holbourne and Loraine Monk have also sat on TUC Equalities committees including the Race Relations Committee and the Women's Committee, as well as sitting as Observers at the TUC Council.
+Our current Co-Chairs Zita Holbourne and Loraine Monk have also sat on TUC Equalities committees including the Race Relations Committee and the Women's Committee, as well as sitting as Observers at the TUC Council.